Skip to content

 Bottom line

-If you are a single mother in Missouri and you need health coverage, start with MO HealthNet, Missouri’s Medicaid program.
-You can apply through the state apply online page, by phone, or through a Family Support Division office.
-Children, pregnant women, and some adults can qualify under different rules, so do not assume you are over income until the state checks your case.
+If you are a single mother in Missouri and need health coverage, start with MO HealthNet, Missouri’s Medicaid program.
+You can apply through the state healthcare application page, by phone, by paper form, or through a Family Support Division Resource Center.
+Children, pregnant women, adults ages 19 to 64, parents, people with disabilities, and some people with high medical bills can be checked under different rules.

 If you need help today

-- No ride to a covered visit: eligible MO HealthNet members may use NEMT rides; schedule routine rides ahead of time.
+• No ride to a covered visit: eligible MO HealthNet members may be able to use NEMT rides.
+Schedule routine rides ahead of time.

-- Mental health crisis: call or text 988.
-The Missouri 988 page explains the crisis line.
+• Mental health crisis: call or text 988.
+The Missouri 988 page explains crisis support.

 Where to start

 Start with the person who needs care first.
-A pregnant mother, a newborn, a school-age child, and an adult parent may all be checked under different coverage groups.
-It is common for a child to qualify even when the parent does not.
+A pregnant mother, newborn, school-age child, disabled parent, and adult parent may all be checked under different coverage groups.

 If you are pregnant

 Apply for MO HealthNet for Pregnant Women.
-If you are not approved, Missouri may check Show-Me Healthy Babies, which can help some pregnant people whose unborn child qualifies.
+If you are not approved, ask whether Show-Me Healthy Babies was checked.

 If your child needs coverage

 Apply for MO HealthNet for Kids.
-If your family income is above the no-premium level, your child may still qualify through CHIP with a monthly premium.
+If income is above the no-premium level, your child may still be checked for CHIP.

 If you need adult coverage

-Check MO HealthNet for Expansion Adults if you are 19 to 64.
-If you are above the income limit, look at Marketplace plans and local clinics.
+Check MO HealthNet for Expansion Adults if you are age 19 to 64.
+If denied, ask whether every possible group was reviewed.

-Ask a clinic or hospital about presumptive eligibility, sliding-fee care, or a community health center.
-These options can help while your application is pending.
+Ask a clinic or hospital about Presumptive Eligibility, sliding-fee care, or financial assistance while the application is pending.

 Quick reference